Carnap/Carnap-Documentation/doc/dashboard.md

 to register (if they're not already registered) and automatically enrolled in your course.

+###Updating Course information and Choosing a Custom Textbook

+You can update the course description, points available, start and end date, and whether the class is open for enrollment.
+You can also select a custom textbook for your course.

+A custom textbook is an assignment that students will be directed to when they click the "book" link at the top of most pages (this overrides the ordinary behavior of directing students to the built-in Carnap textbook).
+The linked assignment would ordinarily function as a table of contents, directing students to various "chapters" (other assignments), containing problems that they can complete throughout the semester.

+When selecting a custom textbook, you'll need to choose an assignment that has already been created for the class - so, you'll want to assign the textbook *first* and then set it as the textbook for the class.

+###Adding A Co-Instructor

-At the very bottom, you have the options of adding a co-instructor, editing a class's information (including total points, description, and whether the class is open for enrollment), exporting grades, and also of deleting the class.
+At the very bottom of the class card, you have the options of adding a co-instructor, editing a class's information (including total points, description, and whether the class is open for enrollment), exporting grades, and also of deleting the class.

 Co-instructors are other instructors who have the same type of access to the class as the class creator.
 They may be useful if you have a TA or if you're